By Chris Girardi, Evariant

 About The Author

-Chris Girardi oversees all staff and functions of Evariant’s multi-channel digital media offerings including planning, analysis, management, execution and analytics.
-He has over eight years of experience in digital media and direct response marketing.
+Chris Girardi is the VP of Precision Marketing at Evariant.
+He oversees all staff and functions of Evariant’s multi-channel digital media offerings including planning, analysis, management, execution and analytics.
+Chris has over eight years of experience in digital media and direct response marketing.